salto-io/salto/packages/salesforce-adapter/cpq-sbaa-config-doc.md

 ## Sample configurations

 There are 3 ways to configure Salto for CPQ.
-The difference between each way is how Salto recognises that records across 2 different orgs are the same; in other words, its about what Salto uses as an external Id.
+The difference between each way is how Salto recognises that record and attaches an ID to it.
+The salto ID is used to identify the element which will affect flows that compare two orgs and also how salto will preview the element.

 ### Field concatenation/chaining